You don't take a photograph, you make it. Ansel Adams

 What processing I do is now in Photoshop Elements v.8.
 I started off with the first Elements program then went to full Photoshop which kept upgrading too often at too high a cost.
 So I returned to Elements and they are doing the same thing and now talking about an annual membership required.
 So I may end up checking out Corel Draw or something else if Adobe keeps pricing me out.

-I print all of my images up to 13x19 on an Epson Stylus PHOTO R2400.
+I used to print all of my images up to 13x19 on an Epson Stylus PHOTO R2400.
 It replace my earlier 2200 printer, both of which do superb jobs of printing with 100+ years color-fastness guaranteed says Epson.
-I have been quite pleased and only use commercial printers for larger than 13x19 prints.
-For that I prefer Chromatics Nashville.
-I have also used Dury's Nashville which is also a good printer.
-Because canvas prints are so expensive at Chromatics, I have tried one mail-order company for one canvas print and was quite pleased.
+I was quite pleased and only used commercial printers for larger than 13x19 prints.
+For that I prefered Chromatics Nashville.
+I also used Dury's Nashville which is also a good printer.
+Because canvas prints are so expensive at Chromatics, I tried one mail-order company for one canvas print and was quite pleased.
+Now that I'm in Costa Rica without a good photo printer, I mainly see my work in the photo books I make and on my walls with the metal prints from SmugMug.com.

-When selling I made greeting cards with mats from Photographer's Edge and still have hundreds left if interested in some photo cards! :-) I give them away to visitors to my house!
+When selling I made greeting cards with mats from Photographer's Edge and had hundreds left which I gave away! :-) !

 “I believe the world is incomprehensibly beautiful – an endless prospect of magic and wonder.” -Ansel Adams